widap/widap-web/pipeline/README.md

 done < orispl_codes.txt
 ```

+The Python script `prep_plant_overview_csv.py` reads gload and emissions data from the SQL table, aggregates it by month, then prints the results as a csv.

 ### ...regenerate the plots themselves?

 Make sure you've already generated the json files containing the overview data (see above) and sanity checked them.
 Then run: